 Race, Class, Survival

 The immigration debate brings to the fore the relationship between race, class, and the competition for advancement that is especially challenging at the lower rungs of America’s social and economic structure.
 This country’s phenomenal economic growth has fostered the notion that social and economic mobility is indeed possible.
-Immigrants from around the globe have come to America and demonstrated that achievement in the United States is possible.
+Immigrants from around the world have come to America and demonstrated that achievement in the United States is possible.
 They’ve pretty much said to the world: “You can come from meager beginnings and achieve greatness in America.”

 However, recent economic indices suggest that this message is becoming less true.
 The chasm between rich and poor has grown unchecked since the 1960s, with statistical data suggesting that our class system is becoming more permanent.
 The fondly held belief that one can pull oneself up by one’s own bootstraps is not necessarily rooted in today’s reality.
 Equally vexing is the apparent correlation between class division and racial lines.